cryptolavar-hub/Q2O/docs/COMPREHENSIVE_PROJECT_ASSESSMENT.md

 - Differentiate from competitors

 **Implementation**:
-- Partner with IT firm using Quick2Odoo
+- Partner with IT firm using Q2O Platform
 - OR hire 1-2 technical consultants and use the tool directly
 - Market to existing client base (hundreds of potential migrations)